-Long said entertainment, specifically streaming video, makes up a majority of data moving through the internet and is the reason people have needed more bandwidth.
-He said the school is going to need technology with more bandwidth than fiber optic soon to attract students as more advanced technology is released.
+He said entertainment, specifically streaming video, makes up a majority of data moving through the internet, but soon people might need more bandwidth than fiber optics.

 “Well now we’re doing video.
 You need to push a lot more data in a very concentrated way,” Long said.
 “What happens when it’s augmented reality, what happens when it’s virtual reality where you need to send more data.
 Suddenly you need to get bigger and bigger.”

 Meanwhile, communication and internet companies are searching for better internet technologies as well.

 Bluebird Network, a telecommunications company, provides a backbone for bandwidth services, like fiber optics, to other internet companies.
 CEO Michael Morey wants government agencies to focus on advancing newer internet technologies.

 “The internet is not going away,” said Morey.
 “We’re going to need more and more [bandwidth] moving forward.
 The traditional providers, your Verizon and AT&T’s, are coming out with 5G.”